TrullyAI/TrullySdkWebDocs/README.md

 | `document_image_back`          | Base64 string.
 Document back cropped                                                                                                                             |
 | `document_image_back_complete` | Base64 string.
 Document back uncropped                                                                                                                           |
 | `poa_image`                    | Base64 string.
 Proof Of Address receipt.
 Only if you have pagesToInclude: ["poa"]                                                                                |

+\*Given the way browsers works, there is a small chance the user location won't be available if the user completes the process using a mobile device.

 #### Receiving data with webhook